VeselaHouba/ansible-role-zammad/README.md

 1. Setup your hosts file, decide which host to use as proxy and which as backend (can also be same host)
 1. Setup hostvars according to following example

+`letsencrypt_email` default e-mail when one is not defined on instance level.
 `zammad_instances` is list containing multiple zammad definitions.
 Key-values in list:

 ### Mandatory variables